sirdeggen/token-transfer/README.md

-# Maks - BSV Token CLI Tools
+# BSV Token CLI Tools

 A command-line interface for minting, sending, receiving, and checking balances of BSV tokens using the BSV SDK.